- Role-based, attribute-based, & just-in-time access to infrastructure

 We will take each of these points in turn.

 The overall security of a system is only as strong as its weakest link.
-As we discussed in the [[last post]], there are a number of options that can be specified when generating an SSH key, and some of the possible configurations can result in a key that is easily compromised.
+As we discussed in the SSH Key Management post, there are a number of options that can be specified when generating an SSH key, and some of the possible configurations can result in a key that is easily compromised.
 When every user is responsible for generating and maintaining their own keys, there is the potential for them to select one of these configurations, thereby putting all of your infrastructure at risk.

 Another consideration when working with Bastion hosts is how to control access for specific users to specific hosts.
-You can provision the bastion with multiple keys, each of which grant access to a specific set of servers, otherwise you begin to enter the realm of integrating additional components such as identity management to the login path of your server.
-There are projects that can help with this, but they introduce another moving piece which diverts more of your time and attention away from the primary goal of solving your business problems.
+You can provision the bastion with multiple keys, each of which grants access to a specific set of servers; otherwise, you begin to enter the realm of integrating additional components such as identity management to the login path of your server.
+There are projects that can help with this, but they introduce another moving piece that diverts more of your time and attention away from the primary goal of solving your business problems.

 In essence, a bastion host is just a proxy for connecting from your laptop to your servers, but one that requires a dedicated server and all of the maintenance and management that goes along with it.

-Rather than needing to integrate your identity management system with OpenSSH, or the PAM system, on each server, you only need to do it once when you set up strongDM.
-Alternatively, you can use the built in user and role management within the strongDM admin interface.
-This will give you a single location to manage role-based access control for all of your servers, as well as assigning your users to the appropriate role based on their needs and responsibilities.
+Rather than needing to integrate your identity management system with OpenSSH, or the PAM system, on each server, you only need to do it once when you set up StrongDM.
+Alternatively, you can use the built-in user and role management within the StrongDM admin interface.
+This will give you a single location to manage role-based access control for all of your servers, as well as assign your users to the appropriate role based on their needs and responsibilities.

-To set up your environment to work with strongDM you will still need to provision keys on the destination hosts, but only the one needed by the strongDM gateway.
-Once that is in place, your users will request a session from the gateway and be granted a temporary credential that is only valid for a single use.
-Upon connection, all of their activity will be logged within strongDM for your later review and analysis.
-Because all of the traffic is routed through the strongDM gateway, this audit log also applies when using a bastion or jump host to access additional servers.
+To set up your environment to work with StrongDM, you will still need to provision keys on the destination hosts, but only the one needed by the StrongDM gateway.
+Once that is in place, your users will request a session from the gateway and be granted a temporary credential that is only valid for single use.
+Upon connection, all of their activity will be logged within StrongDM for your later review and analysis.
+Because all of the traffic is routed through the StrongDM gateway, this audit log also applies when using a bastion or jump host to access additional servers.